Research Creation

 ep.
 05

-You pass through the triangle archway, turn left and head promptly downstairs.
-At the end of the hall, an entrance booth, where you exchange a ticket for a towel and locker key.
-A volunteer runs through the full entertainment menu and advertises a tour of the space.
-Rendezvous at the first-floor staircase, if you’re interested.
+You enter through the triangle archway, turn left and head promptly downstairs.
+At the end of the hall, an entrance booth where you exchange a ticket for a towel and locker key.
+A volunteer informs you of the newbie tour of the space — rendezvous at the first-floor staircase, if you’re interested.
 To the right of the booth, a locked door, and behind it, the Palace proper.
 You wait to be buzzed in.
-The threshold, neither public nor private, is your portal to another world.
+The threshold, neither public nor private, is your passageway to another world.

 ep.
 06